On the Design and Evaluation of Human-centered Explainable AI Systems: A Systematic Review and Taxonomy: Descriptive Results

 \subsection{Participants}

-Participants of the XAI evaluation were classified as either domain experts or lay users.
-Those designated as domain experts had either been pre-selected based on their domain expertise or demonstrated such expertise through a survey.
-In most cases, we classified participants only as lay users (n = 31).
-In some of the papers, lay users were the only participant group, for example, as users of smart-home environments \cite{arrottaDeXARDeepExplainable2022} or in a fictive sales game \cite{bendavidExplainableAIAdoption2021}).
-In other papers, both lay users and domain experts participated, for example, in evaluating a visual analytics tool \cite{zollerXAutoMLVisualAnalytics2023} (n = 13).
-In 18 papers, only domain experts and no lay users participated in the user studies.
-These came from various backgrounds.
+Participants of the XAI evaluation were classified as either AI novices or data experts.
+In some cases, they were specifically declared as data science experts \cite{ghassabiLeveragingKnowledgeGraphs2023}.
+In other cases, their explicit experience was listed (e.g. publication in the data science field \cite{zhangAdaVisAdaptiveExplainable2023}, degree in data science \cite{weideleAutoDOVizHumanCenteredAutomation2023}).
+AI novices, could be either complete lay users or domain experts from non-technical fields.
 For example, domain experts could be biologists \cite{hongVisualizingComparingMachine2023}, healthcare professionals like doctors or nurses \cite{paniguttiCodesignHumancenteredExplainable2023}, or video game players \cite{mirandaInteractiveExplainableCaseBased2021}.
-Furthermore, participants were divided into AI novices (lay users or domain experts) and data experts.
-Most papers evaluated their system only with AI novices (n = 56).
-In 4 papers, systems were only evaluated by data experts.
+Most papers evaluated their system only with AI novices (n = 55).
+In 5 papers, systems were only evaluated by data experts.
 In 5 papers, systems were evaluated by AI novices and data experts.